-Developing and Implementing a Focused Global Sales Strategy
+Developing a Focused Global Sales Strategy

 - Design and execute an international selling strategy that supports the goals of the company